nissymori/JAX-CORL/README.md

 ```
 For all algorithms, we have `Trainer` class (e.g. `TD3BCTrainer` for TD3+BC) which encompasses all necessary components for the algorithm: models, hyperparameters, update logics.
 The Trainer class is versatile and can be used outside of the provided files if the create_trainer function is properly implemented to meet the necessary specifications for the Trainer class.
 This includes setting up the models and defining hyperparameters.

+**Note**: So far, we could not follow the policy for CQL due to technical issue.
+This will be handled in near future.

 # See also
 **Great Offline RL libraries**
 - [CORL](https://github.com/tinkoff-ai/CORL): Comprehensive single-file implementations of offline RL algorithms in pytorch.